Skip to main content

 How much does a Michigan auto dealer bond cost?

-Which Michigan dealer classes require a bond?
+Which Michigan dealer classes require the $25,000 bond?

 What triggers the need for a Michigan dealer license?